-Monitoring and removing excess carbon dioxide and carbon monoxide is an essential aspect of refuge chambers.
+Monitoring and removing excess carbon dioxide and carbon monoxide is an essential aspect of a refuge chamber.
 Both gases have potentially harmful effects on occupants is the gases are not sufficiently removed.

 In sealed environments, the natural by-products affecting inhabitants include carbon monoxide (chemical formula CO) and carbon dioxide (chemical formula CO2) which can build up and poison the air.